 Kind: instance method of View

-- Element matching selector within the view's root element (this.el
+Returns: node - Element matching selector within the view's root element (this.el).

 CSS selector. |